Quick Answer

 Square does not hire product managers who recite frameworks; they hire operators who can navigate ambiguity with a bias for action.
-The behavioral round is the primary filter where 60% of candidates fail because they prioritize perfect answers over authentic problem-solving signals.
+The behavioral round is the primary filter where many candidates fail because they prioritize perfect answers over authentic problem-solving signals.
 Your success depends on demonstrating how you handle conflict and failure, not how well you memorized the STAR method.

 Checklist